mga-odoo/odoobooks/docs/sales/set_default_terms_and_conditions.rst

 .. _defaulttermsandconditions:

 .. index::
-   single: Terms and Conditions
+   single: Set Terms and Conditions
-   single: Default terms and conditions
+   single: Set Default terms and conditions

 ===============================================================
 How to set default terms and condition for every new quotation?